Breaking the taboo - Talking about suicide and bereavement

 "The average person lies four times a day, 1460 times a year, 87600 times by the age of 60.
 The most common lie is I am fine."

 This has unique issues as well as the normal issues of bereavement - guilt, rejection, anger, shame, numbness, isolation, stigma and despair are common and often never go away.
 It has been described as "grief with the volume turned up".
 A common thought from parental sufferers is that they "blame" themselves for the rest of their life for not doing more to help their son or daughter.

 Stigma is a particular problem as it prevents people from talking about an issue and thus breeds isolation, insularity and despair.
-Although most stigma is definitely has very negative effects, it is important to note that there is also "positive stigma" - i.e. that type of stigma that encourages people not to commit suicide.
+Although most stigma has very negative effects, it is important to note that there is also "positive stigma" - i.e. that type of stigma that encourages people not to take their own lives.

 We need to move forward with reducing and eventually eliminating all forms of stigma about mental health and Bill Clinton summed this up well with the following quote: "We shouldn't be ashamed of mental health problems.
 We should be ashamed of the stigma about them."